futuremed-ru/covid/performance-analysis/README.md

 ## Discussion

 Now lets speak about intuition behind all these results.
-As it was mentioned, resulting precision shows, that the classifier doesn't able to distinguish COVID-19 spsecific patterns in the images (in fact, there's nothing *specific* to COVID-19 manifestations in chest X-ray images).
+As it was mentioned, resulting precision shows, that the classifier doesn't able to distinguish COVID-19 specific patterns in the images (in fact, there's nothing *specific* to COVID-19 manifestations in chest X-ray images).
 But what does the classifier learned then, and why it performs well on github repo and ChestXRay-14 data?
 The classifier learned how images from datasets picked for "Other" class look like.
 And it also learned that any pathological pattern or things like *arrows on images* means it's "COVID-19", *given that the image doesn't look like it's from "Other" datasets.*
-So, generaly, the classifier learned to distinguish *something pathological and not looking like "Other" images*.
+So, generally, the classifier learned to distinguish *something pathological and not looking like "Other" images*.

 That's why it marked almost every third image as "COVID-19" on our proprietary dataset (containing images that doesn't look similar to "Other" images).
 The classifier knows *some* difference between normal and abnormal images though.
 It marked as "COVID-19" every 3rd abnormal and every 5th normal image.